Glyptodon: Description

-Skull, mandible, and dentition
+Skull

 Skull of Glyptodon in side view.

 Glyptodont dentition contains entirely hypsodont molariforms, which have one of the most extreme examples of hypsodonty known from terrestrial mammals.
 The dentition is typical of other armadillos, but is fluted on each side by deep grooves.
 The anterior teeth were compressed, while the posterior teeth were cylindrical.
 Glyptodont skulls have several unique features; the maxilla and palatine are enlarged vertically to make space for the molariforms, while the braincase is brachycephalic, short and flat.
 In Glyptodon and many other glyptodontines, the roof of the skull was covered by a shield composed of polygonal, irregular osteoderms that were variable in size and ankylosed together to form a robust cephalic shield that had a smoothly convex exterior surface without ornamentation.
 Each osteoderm has a rugose and slightly convex dorsal surface, with ornamentation pattern defined by a central figure, slightly elevated and surrounded by an area without peripheral figures or foramina.
 Sutures separating osteoderms are well marked, as in Panochthus.
 Other Pleistocene glyptodontines are known by complete/sub-complete skulls, allowing for comparisons to Glyptodon.
 Glyptotherium's zygoma are narrow, slender, almost parallel, and close to the sagittal plane in frontal view; in Glyptodon, this structure is broader, robust, divergent rather than parallel and more laterally placed.